unfoldingWord/unfoldingWord.github.io-old/pages/about/gateway.md

 language they understand well (a language of wider communication) together with unrestricted translation training and tools that enable them to translate it into a language they understand fully (their own language).
 A “gateway language” is a language of wider communication through which second-language speakers of that language can gain access to content and translate it into their own language.

-  - The “gateway languages” at the world level comprise the smallest number of languages of wider communication through which content can be delivered to every other language, via translation by bilingual speakers. *For example,
+  - The gateway languages at the world level comprise the smallest number of languages of wider communication through which content can be delivered to every other language, via translation by bilingual speakers. *For example,